 Traveling from Cambodia to Vietnam by bus is like going from Three Oaks, Michigan directly to Times Square without everything between.
 The minibus is packed with a mix of foreigners with their legs crammed against the seats in front of them and locals.
-We pick up and drop off several people along the way as the bus swims through a sea of motorbikes like a shark through a school of minnows, honking the whole way.
+We pick up and drop off several people along the way as theContinue reading “Backpacks in Southern Vietnam”

 Some of their faces show contempt or rage, others fear or an obvious resignation, while other faces are sadly innocent – a few even have smiles.
 I look at all the photographs they have of former prisoners at the Toul Sleng S21 Prison in Phnom Penh.
 Every photograph shows a little bit of humanity: theContinue reading “Brutality and Peace in Cambodia”

 It’s pitch black outside but it’s easy to find my way.
 There’s only one way to go: the same way as the tour buses, vans, and tuk-tuks.
 It’s before sunrise and we’re headed to Angkor Wat.
 I arrive by bicycle to the biggest attraction at the Angkor ruins in Cambodia.
 I had read of peopleContinue reading “You Are Not a Good Photographer”